The table of contents may be found here.

-Please don't go around telling folks I've been hanging out at a San Antonio bar without providing the full explanation.
+Please don't go around telling folks that you have photographic proof I've been hanging out at a San Antonio bar without providing the full explanation.

-The erosion of San Antonio Creek down the boundary between the caldera rim and the San Antonio Rhyolite produced the spectacular walls of San Antonio Canyon.
+The erosion of San Antonio Creek along the boundary between the caldera rim and the San Antonio Rhyolite produced the spectacular walls of San Antonio Canyon.

 Caldera rim across from San Antonio

 56.387N 106 38.741W

 We saw this in the last chapter.

 Here’s San Antonio Creek, the agent of that erosion.